fulso-me/cdhelm/README.md

 `pipenv install cdhelm` to add cdhelm to your Pipfile.

-`from cdhelm import Helm, HelmChart` in your cdk8s file.
+`from cdhelm import Helm` in your cdk8s file.

 # Workflow